 |Tea at open terrace cafeteria at Singhik|

 In search for a cup of tea during our journey to North Sikkim, we had a stopover at some random place called Singhik.
 There we chose to have a cup of tea at a terrace hotel which offered view majestic of Theestha Valley.
-The atomosphere was so peaceful that we could here the gushing of water which was kilometers away !
+The atmosphere was so peaceful that we could hear the gushing of water which was kilometers away !
 This unplanned visit turned out to be one of the highlights of the trip.

 6. High on Tea at Temi Tea Garden